Angela (character): Marvel Comics

 Comic Book Resources confirmed on March 21, 2013, that Neil Gaiman was returning to Marvel Comics and would bring Angela with him.
 Joe Quesada was quoted as saying her first appearance as a proper Marvel character would happen at the finale of the "Age of Ultron" storyline.

 In 2013, it was later confirmed that Marvel Comics bought the rights to Angela from Gaiman.

 On May 9, 2013, Entertainment Weekly published the first image of Angela as redesigned by Joe Quesada for her appearances in books published by Marvel Comics.
+The 2014 storyline "Original Sin" retroactively established a new origin story for Angela as Aldrif Odinsdottir, the sister of the superhero Thor.

 Fictional character biography

 Image Comics history

 Angela is an angel and a bounty hunter, working under the auspices of Heaven to oppose Spawn.
 She attempts to kill Spawn upon their first meeting, but is defeated despite her significantly greater experience.
 Later, he comes to her aid during her trial in Heaven, where he testifies that she had permission to kill him.
 They are temporarily trapped in a pocket dimension when Spawn's cloak acts to protect him from her weapons.
 Spawn's restructuring of reality allows them to return from the pocket dimension, and also erases Angela's 'permit' to use her weapons against him.
 While returning to Earth they start a romantic relationship.
 However, Angela is killed during the battle with Malebolgia.
 Spawn returns her body to the angels, who presumably bring her back to life.